abhibksc/Learning_GitHub/github_commandd.md

 ****************************REPOSITORY**************************************

-I want to make a particular folder or repo to a git repo.. there commands___
+I want to make a particular folder or repo to a git repo..  and push the changes ...their commands___

 git init
 git remote add origin <--link-->